BunnyGunGames/renpy-to-itch/README.md

 # Setup
 - [ ] Renpy: Create your game using Renpy 8.1.
-    - Versions previous to 8.1 *might* work.
+    - Versions previous to 8.1 *probably* work.

 - [ ] Itch: Create a Itch.io page for your game.